-With summer around the corner, almost everyone’s heart brightens with the onset of long, lazy days in the beautiful summer sun.
+With summer upon us, almost everyone’s heart brightens with the onset of long, lazy days in the beautiful summer sun.
 It is important to remember, however, that the practice of sun safety measures is crucial to avoid damage from ultraviolet rays, especially the increased risk of skin cancer that can result from too much time outdoors.

 Skin cancer is the most common cancer in the U.S. In New Jersey, as a beach state we have a particularly high incidence with some 2,500 new cases of melanoma (the most serious of skin cancers) annually.
 It is a common myth that skin cancer is always a treatable disease and that sun exposure should thus not be feared.
 While indeed, many skin cancers are curable in early stages, tumors such as malignant melanoma can be quite deadly.
 Fortunately, there are several steps you can take to prevent the development of skin cancer:

 - Avoid excessive time in the sun.
 Say no to spreading yourself with baby oil and lying out to fry, or fishing on the boat all day without protective gear like a hat or a shirt.
 Try to limit time outdoors when UV rays are strongest, usually between the hours of 10 am and 4 pm.